 Ski-touring boots*: modern ski touring boots are fantastic.
 They are far, far better for off-piste skiing than traditional ski boots.
 Once people have skied in them they rarely, if ever, ski in normal boots again.
 There are many good brands on the market and to a great extent it will depend on the shape of your foot.
 Scarpa, Scott, La Sportiva, and--if you want really light but stiff boots--Dynafit are all excellent.
 It is highly recommended that what ever boot you choose it is Dynafit-binding compatible.

 Alpine skis with touring bindings*: the skis must be fitted with brakes, skins & couteaux (ski crampons).
 If you are buying a ski touring set up then the Dynafit system is the best.
 It does take a bit of getting use to, rather like getting use to toe clips on a bike, but after that the benefits are huge, both on the up and on the way down.

 Ski strap: this is used to make the skis into an A-frame in order to carry the skis on the rucksack.

 Ski poles*: avoid telescopic poles; they are not strong enough.
 Your normal ones will be fine.
 Avoid thin carbon fibre poles; these tend to be too thin to grip half way down the shaft and they break easily.

-Rucksack: 40 litres capacity, it must have straps for carrying skis.
+Rucksack: 40 litres capacity or less, it must have straps for carrying skis.
 The simpler the design the better.
-Dedicated ski touring sacks such as the Black Diamond Alias Avalung are excellent.
+Dedicated ski touring sacks such as the Black Diamond Cirque 35 are excellent.
 Avoid “Clam Shell” design packs with zips.
 Top loading sacks are more reliable, weigh less and swallow more kit than their zippered counterparts.

 Glacier harness*: there are many specifically designed harnesses for ski touring which offer considerable weight savings.
 Another company which specializes in this kit is Cilao.